depthbomb/urchin/README.md

 # urchin

-`urchin` is a simple PHP command line tool for generating helpers for retrieving versioned assets output from Vite.
-Because the helpers store the contents of the manifest in pure PHP, there is no extra overhead resulting from having to parse the manifest.json file.
+`urchin` is a simple PHP command line tool for generating helpers for retrieving versioned assets output from [Vite](https://vitejs.dev/).
+Because the helpers store the contents of [the manifest](https://vitejs.dev/guide/backend-integration.html) in pure PHP there is no extra overhead resulting from having to parse the manifest.json file.

 urchin was created specifically for my contributed web services for `super.fish` and _does_ require a specific, but simple, setup for it to work.